Jlevbury/handlebar_practice/tutorial.md

 8. **Ran the App**: Finally, we ran our app using `node app.js` and tested it in the browser and with Insomnia.

+# Handlebars syntax and structure

-Absolutely, here's a brief overview of Handlebars syntax, including block helpers, conditional statements, and logic.
+ a brief overview of Handlebars syntax, including block helpers, conditional statements, and logic.

 1. **Basic Syntax**